About Mount Sinai Geriatric Services

 Experimental Diabetes and Aging Program

-Mount Sinai ranks #4 in the nation for its geriatrics specialty in the U.S. News & World Report's 2013-2014 “Best Hospitals” issue.
-Learn more
+Mount Sinai ranks No. 2 in the nation for Geriatrics in the U.S. News & World Report's 2014-2015 “Best Hospitals” issue.

 Thanks to the continuing advances of modern medicine, people with chronic illnesses are living longer and thriving.
 At some point, however, many of these people may need palliative care.
 Palliative care focuses on relieving pain, managing symptoms, and spotting and reducing medication side effects.